Maria1709/Python-Project.py/README.md

 ![PIC27](images/snip27.PNG)
- In the above data we have printed out the integers that represent the species of each observation
+In this data we have printed out the integers that represent the species of each observation